cryoEM-CNIO/Binder_Design_Watcher/README.md

     └── [job_number].err                                                    # errorfile of the job
 ```

-We add an intermediate step between the binder generation and the sequence assignment in which we substitute the cropped input for a desired template, and check both the presence of steric clashes between binder and target and the presence of a large enough hydrophobic core to save computational resources.
+We add an intermediate step between the binder generation and the sequence assignment in which we substitute the cropped input for a desired template, and check both the presence of steric clashes between binder and target and the presence of a large enough hydrophobic core to save computational resources (we remove from the sequence assignment and scoring those designs which are single helix or hairpins).
 ### WATCHER

 The watcher is a Dash based app which allows you to follow *on-the-fly* the binder generation process, as well as visualize and extract the desired hits, both protein and cDNA sequence.
 Moreover, and usign CodonTransformer, you can select to which organism adapt the sequence, and your desired overhang to both 5' and 3'.